What Does It Mean to Curb a Dog?

-Just generally being responsible about all matters concerning your dog’s excretion.
+Curbing a dog simply means picking up his poop, preventing him from peeing on your neighbor’s property, and just generally being responsible about all matters concerning your dog’s excretion.

 Pick Up the Poo

 The standard in most places is that once a dog defecates, the owner or the person walking the dog must immediately pick up the waste.
 They can use a bag, a shovel or anything they choose; the important thing is that they pick up the waste and take it home with them to be disposed of as appropriate.
-In most cities, it is a rule to carry pick-up bags and pick up and dispose of dog waste promptly.
+In Hoboken, it is a rule to carry pick-up bags and pick up and dispose of dog waste promptly.

 What To Do With the Picked Up Poo